daemon1981/mongoose-rattle-plugin/test-unit.md

 });
 ```

-<a name="thingy-playing-rattle-when-removing-a-comment-when-user-is-the-creator"></a>
+<a name="mongooserattleplugin-plugin-methods-documentremovecommentuserid-commentid-callback-when-user-is-the-creator"></a>
 #### when user is the creator
-should remove comment of level1.
+can remove comment at depth 1.

 ```js
 return thingy.removeComment(commentorUserId, commentIds['level 1'], function(err, updatedThingy) {